-The earliest Christians were passivist, rejecting all violence, choosing instead to “turn the other cheek.”
-Conscientious Objectors even today choose to take literally the teachings of Christ and letting Jesus’ example of peace override the ancient example of war.
+The earliest Christians were passivists, rejecting all violence, choosing instead to “turn the other cheek.”
+Conscientious Objectors even today choose to take literally the teachings of Christ and let Jesus’ example of peace override the ancient example of war.

-Here is another reminder that appropriate interpretation of biblical texts across the centuries must be done carefully and prayerfully.
+So here is one more reminder that appropriate interpretation of biblical texts across the centuries must be done carefully and prayerfully.

 The beautiful poetry of Psalm 144 continues.

 Our psalmist yearns for the assurance of a solid legacy, a future populated with descendants who will carry his existence forward so that he is not forgotten.
 He yearns for the surety of abundance and for the safety of his people.

 May our sons in their youth be like plants full grown; our daughters like corner pillars cut for the building of a palace.
 May our barns be filled and may our cattle be heavy with young.
 May there be no breach in the walls, no exile, and no cry of distress in our streets.

 “Psalm 144 is an invitation to treat the Psalms not as historical artifacts but as living words which can continue both to address us with God’s claim upon our lives and our world and to express our hopes and fears, our praises and prayer,” explains theologian and pastor, Clinton McCann.